 Hi friends,

-I can’t believe I am writing this post.
+I can’t believe I am writing a post about transitioning from homeschool to public school.
 Are you shocked?
 No one is as shocked as me, I assure you.
 I have put off writing this for a long while… mostly because I was mourning the decision.
 It was not made lightly.
 But the New Year felt like a good time for transparency and fresh starts.

 I have been homeschool-focused and biased for years (and still think it is a beautiful educational choice) but after we have been at it for a bit, it slowly stopped being the *best* choice for our family.
 Because at the end of the day, each and every family is unique and there is not one right way to raise your child.
 As my partner continued to tell me after I beat myself up over the decision: “It worked until it didn’t, and that is okay.”